carlmontanari/scrapli/README.md

 - Continue to bring in features from `ssh2net` -- at the moment finishing/adding ssh config support is the priority , however it would be good to add keep alives and some other widgets from `ssh2net` in a more optimized, cleaned up fashion here in scrapli.
-- Move some `Scrape` args --> `NetworkDriver` and convert `NetworkDriver` to an ABC... network driver should really never be used by itself so no reason for it to be a "real" class.
-Moving things that are not 100% necessary in `Scrape` seems like a good thing for cleanliness, however with the auto docs this could make things confusing so need to make sure docs look sane and/or have well documented readme stuff about this.
 - Maybe worth breaking readme up into multiple pages and/or use a wiki -- don't like the fact that wiki pages are not in the repo though...
 - Investigate pre-authentication handling for telnet -- support handling a prompt *before* auth happens i.e. accept